kubernetes-sigs/karpenter/designs/disruption-controls-by-reason.md

     expireAfter: 7d
     budgets:
     - nodes: "100%" # Always allow Expiration and Emptiness to disrupt
-      reasons: [Expired, Empty]
+      reasons: [expired, empty]
     - nodes: 0
 ```
-So in this case, we would take the minimum node count, and it would block the 100% expiration budget of Expired and Empty.
+So in this case, we would take the minimum node count, and it would block the 100% expiration budget of expired and Empty.
 But this semantic would not work for equation 3.
 Equation three will take the minimum between minNodeCount[reason] and the minNodeCount[default/unspecifed].

 #### Fully Blocking Drift && Expiration while allowing consolidation